-Task 3 - Perform experimental studies to confirm constructability Proposed task description To confirm the constructability of the methods developed from Task 2, experimental studies will be conducted.
+Task 3 - Perform experimental studies to confirm constructability

+To confirm the constructability of the methods developed from Task 2, experimental studies will be conducted.
 First, expansion joints mimicking the real condition will be constructed.
 The testing specimens will include bridge decks connected by an expansion joint, which are supported by steel girders.
 Next, the joint will be replaced following the methods developed from Task 2.
 Loading tests will be conducted on both old and new joints, and the responses from these tests will be compared.
 In this way, the constructability and the effectiveness of the methods developed from Task 2 can be evaluated.

-Description of work performed up to this period Work on this task is in progress.
-A test plan has been written and is currently out for final review.
-When approved, supplies will be ordered and the test conducted.
-The test specimens have been drawn up and can be seen below.
-Both an existing specimen and replaced expansion joint specimen will undergo load and thermal testing.
+Work on this task is in progress.
+Supplies have been ordered and the specimen is currently being constructed.
+Both an existing specimen and replaced expansion joint specimen will undergo testing.
 The test itself will have four steps.
 Step one will consist of the initial pour of the specimen meeting DOT standards and a 28 day curing period.
-This specimen will then be tested as mentioned above.
+This specimen will then be tested.
 Step two will consist of the proposed replacement procedure.
 Hydrodemolition would be used to remove a one foot strip of concrete on either side of expansion joint to a depth of five inches.
+This will be done by CLC Hydro Services.
 The new D.S.
 Brown strip seal will then be cast in UHPC.
-The UHPC will then be allowed to cure for 24 hours.
+The UHPC will then be allowed to cure for 12 hours.
 At this time, a compression test will be performed on a cylinder to evaluate if the UHPC has reached the required 14 ksi strength to be opened to traffic.
-Step three consists of the testing of the new joint and UHPC specimen as mentioned above.
+Step three consists of the testing of the new joint and UHPC specimen.
 This will be conducted when the UHPC reaches the required strength.
 Step four consists of the removal of the UHPC material.
 This is to confirm that UHPC will not be an issue to remove if future construction projects are required in the field after the joint replacement.